 Overview

 Since European Settlement, there has been a steady decline in biodiversity in Australia.
 South Gippsland Shire has mirrored this trend with only approximately 15% of the native vegetation that existed prior to the year 1750 remaining (excluding Wilson’s Promontory Bioregion).
-Much of the Shire’s remaining native vegetation is now found on private property and roadsides.
-The protection, enhancement and linking of remnant vegetation on private and public land is an important issue facing the community.
+Much of the Shire’s remaining native biodiversity is now found on private property and roadsides.
+The protection, enhancement and linking of remnant vegetation and animal species on private and public land is an important issue facing the community.

 Objectives and strategies